 Sometimes the little things really do add up and if you follow these ten steps you may find a wealthier and money smart you is right around the corner.
-Following these steps may help you achieve less stress and better health.
+These steps may even help you achieve less stress and better health.

 Ten tips to help you thrive financially in 2016:

 1. Try living with less wants and focus on your needs.
 You may want the newest gadget now, but waiting and resisting the temptation to splurge might help you avoid spending your hard earned money on a fad that you may have little interest in later.

 2. Cash only method may work for you!
 Try putting the plastic down.
 By not charging to your credit cards you can avoid unnecessary interest fees or other potential charges that by using a cash only method you can avoid altogether.

 3. Clip coupons this year.
 Great deals can be found in online or print coupons to those willing to take some time to look for them.
 Every penny saved counts!